Understanding the relativistic overdensity of galaxy surveys: Flux and Volume Limited Samples

-Basically, once limits, $m_{\rm lim}$ and $D_{\rm lim}$, are placed on the apparent magnitude and the cosmic depth, respectively, the limit on the absolute magnitude is automatically determined (via the magnitude-distance relation), by \beq M_{\rm lim} = m_{\rm lim} - 25 - 5\log_{10} (D_{\rm lim}), \eeq where, in general, $m_{\rm lim}$ {\it needs not be} the apparent magnitude $m_{cut}$ of the threshold flux (it may be any fixed value $m_{\rm lim} \,{\leq}\, m_{cut}$, depending on interest or the choice of investigation); usually, $D_{\rm lim} \,{=}\, D_L(z_{\rm lim})$ is the luminosity distance (measured in ${\rm Mpc}$) at a given maximum redshift $z_{\rm lim}$.
-Note that, in reality, $M_{\rm lim}$ may be affected by the well-known $K$-correction, galactic extinction, and other notable effects---especially if $D_{\rm lim}$ is large, i.e. at a high redshift---thus, a more general expression for $M_{\rm lim}$ will need to incorporate these effects~\cite{Martinez:2002bk}.
+where $D_{\rm lim} \,{=}\, \bar{r}(z_{\rm lim})$ is the cosmic depth, being the background distance (in ${\rm Mpc}$) along the line of sight, at a given maximum redshift value $z_{\rm lim}$.
+Note that in reality, $M_{\rm lim}$ is affected by the well-known $K$-correction, galactic extinction, and other notable effects---especially if $D_{\rm lim}$ is large (i.e.~at high $z$)---and thus, a more general expression for $M_{\rm lim}$ will need to incorporate these effects~\citep{Martinez:2002bk}.